mattiasherrfurth/mattiasherrfurth/ontologies.md

 ---

 <center><!-- I especially like this part. --></center>

-### The software industry has __<font color="orange">always</font>__ had different terms describing the same ideas.
+## The software industry has __<font color="orange">always</font>__ had different terms describing the same ideas.

 > :warning: **Caution:** Please pay attention.
 There may an "error" or two.

 It's important to understand that words are important.
 It is _not_ that words describe one _thing_, they describe *many things*.
 There are so many things that are described by common phrases.
 I love 'foo bar' almost as much as I love "fubar".
 The terms foo and bar don't mean anything.
 The term FUBAR describes when some thing is f---ed up beyond __any__ repair.
 They are the same sounds used for either no concept or bad concepts/ideas.
 These concepts \ ambiguities are both defensive and exciting.
 Many times, ontologies need to be both consistent and changing.
-Old words can still describe the same concept, but new words can describe them differently,..\tfor better *or* for worse.
+Old words can still describe the same concept, but new words can describe them differently,..for better *or* for worse.

 In other words, an 'ontology' that is niche can evolve fast in order to both accelerate the communication of concepts __and__ ensure that people in-the-know are agile to change.
 Change is constant and important, whether we want it or not.